Safeguarding - spot the signs

 For a young person to feel comfortable to speak up requires tremendous courage, yet this can be in vain and in some cases lead to one’s detriment if those responsible fail to act appropriately.

-As advocates for children’s welfare, it’s imperative as much as spotting the signs of abuse, or potential abuse from arising, we do not succumb to harmful BVEMPA’s (Beliefs, values, ethics, morals, principles, attitudes) that can and lead to compromising children’s welfare.
+As advocates for children’s welfare, it’s imperative as much as spotting the signs of abuse, (including potential abuse from arising), we do not succumb to harmful BVEMPA’s (Beliefs, values, ethics, morals, principles, attitudes) that can and lead to compromising children’s welfare.

 Unfortunately, we live in a world where the truth is stranger than fiction.
-It’s estimated most victims of child abuse, specifically sexual personally know their abuser, with the perpetrator being a family member.
+It’s estimated most victims of child abuse, know their abuser, with them usually being a family member.

-As strange as it may sound, the people in positions to protect children are the very ones who can make the situation worse.
+There are all sorts of reasons why children may not speak up and as strange as it may sound, the people in positions to protect children often can make the situation worse.

 - Cultural issues that present a risk to safeguarding